 Many aspects make people want to open a small business.
 Whereby can interpreted in many ways based on the characteristic, such as the small number of employee and hawkers need in operation and also the hawkers did not need to have a fixed location, shop or premise and largely mobile on carts which is a car or van (A. Singh, 2009).
 Food safety is defined as an access to sufficient amounts of safe and nutritious food.
 The important key to sustain good health is to keep promoting healthy lifestyles and organising awareness campaign among the hawkers (Organization, 2010).
 Besides that, according to European Food Information Council (EUFIC) (2018), food and drinks may become unsafe when it is contaminated with illness or disease causing bacteria, viruses, parasites or chemicals.
 An example of the illness that can be affected because food is diarrhea.
 Therefore, food safety depends on the joint efforts of the food handlers that are involved in our local food supply to provide good quality foods.
 Not only the food handlers must be aware of the need for personal hygiene, they must also know the basic knowledge of personal hygiene.
-As such, the research objectives are to identify the knowledge of food safety among the hawkers in Jeli, to analyze the practice of food safety among hawkers in Jeli and to identify the attitude of food safety among hawkers in Jeli.
-In addition, the research questions that are related with the researchers' finding are, what is the knowledge of food safety among hawkers in Jeli?
-To what extend the practice of food safety among hawkers in Jeli?
+As such, the research objectives are to identify the knowledge of food safety among the hawkers in Jeli, to analyze the practice of food safety among hawkers in Jeli and to identify the attitude of food safety among hawkers in Jeli?
+To what extend the practice of food safety among the hawkers in Jeli?
+To what extend the attitude of food safety among the hawkers in Jeli?
+To what extend the attitude of food safety among hawkers in Jeli?